Welcome new parents! Here are some quick points to introduce you to the Pembroke 638 Algonquin Royal Canadian Air Cadets.

 We are proud to be one of the few you organizations that does not charge a membership or registration fee.

-The Department of National Defence (DND) covers most of our training requirements, uniforms, use of the Armoury, while the Support Committee (in association with the Army Cadet League of Canada) helps with the rest of the costs needed to provide an exceptional training program.
+The Department of National Defence (DND) covers most of our training requirements, uniforms, use of the Armoury, while the Sponsoring Committee (in association with the Air Cadet League of Canada) helps with the rest of the costs needed to provide an exceptional training program.

 They are limited expenses a cadet will incur is her/her personal kit to maintain their dress standard (haircuts, shoe polish, hair gel, shoe polish, link brush, etc).